NuclearPhoenixx/Kobra_Neo/README.md

   - Only blink Print Time in the status menu when idle and not printing
   - Unlocked more languages and enabled missing translations in some menus (*[need help with the translations!](https://github.com/NuclearPhoenixx/Kobra_Neo/issues/1)*)
   - Fixed the Z-Offset not showing in the Tune menu when printing
+  - Automatically open the file menu when connecting an SD Card
 - Halfed startup time from about 10s to 5s
 - Default values of the original Anycubic firmware for the E-Steps and PID values so you can use this FW as a drop-in replacement for the official FW
 - Increased Z-babystepping resolution to 0.01mm from 0.02mm